mnmx0101/IPC_Paper/README.md

 This repository contains the code and data necessary to replicate the analysis and generate the figures and tables presented in the paper: **“Global Assessment of Acutely Hungry Misses One in Four.”** The analysis covers the replication of the 'bunching analysis' and other statistical methods used in the paper.

 ### Data Sources
-We utilized multiple data sources for the analysis.
+We used multiple data sources for the analysis.
 Due to privacy restrictions, some of the underlying datasets cannot be shared publicly.
 Below is a summary of the data used, including links to publicly available datasets and notes on restricted data:

 | **Filename**                                  | **Description**                                                           | **Link**                                                                                               | **Note**                         |
 |------------------------------------------------|---------------------------------------------------------------------------|--------------------------------------------------------------------------------------------------------|----------------------------------|